parsabsh/linux-notes/README.md

 ## What is a "process"?

-Generally, a process is referred to execution of a program or command.
+Generally, a process is referred to the execution of a program or command.
 In other words, when we execute a program or command, Linux creates (at least) one process for it.
 Each process uses an amount of system resources (like CPU, memory, etc.).
-In linux, each process is identified by a **PID(Process Identification Number)**.
+In Linux, each process is identified by a **PID(Process Identification Number)**.

 A process can be executed either in _Foreground_ or _Background_.
-By default, shell commands are executed in _Foreground_ (and so you have to wait until the execution terminates to be able to run another foreground pocess).
+By default, shell commands are executed in _Foreground_ (and so you have to wait until the execution terminates to be able to run another foreground process).

 ## Process Management Commands

-There are some commands to contorl processes:
+There are some commands to control processes:

 ### jobs